DionneMaguire/stock/README.md

 ![yes to enter new stock](images/yes_new_stock.png)

-6 If the user answers no, to do you want to enter a new stock, the program prints each product entered by the user, with the stock quantity.
+6 If the user answers no to do you want to enter a new stock, the program prints each product entered by the user, with the stock quantity.
 It then asks the user what quantity of the first product entered did they sell.

 ![finished entering stock](images/prints_stock.png)

-7 When the user enters the quantity of the product sold, the program checks that what the user enters is a valid number 0 or greater.
+7 When the user enters the quantity of the product sold, the program checks that what the user enters is a valid number that is not negative.
 It also checks that the amount entered by the user is not greater than the stock of the product.
 The program prints "Sales of 40 of coke has been recorded."
 This is to highlight to the user what quantity was entered for sales.

 ![asked to enter sales](images/enter_sales.png)